veertuinc/gitlab-runner/PROCESS.md

 ## Releasing GitLab Runner

-All the thecnincal details of how the Runner is released can be found in the [Release Checklist](https://gitlab.com/gitlab-org/ci-cd/runner-release-helper/tree/master/templates/issues) which is split into multiple templates.
+All the technical details of how the Runner is released can be found in the [Release Checklist](https://gitlab.com/gitlab-org/ci-cd/runner-release-helper/tree/master/templates/issues) which is split into multiple templates.